transferhp/zip_product_classification/README.md

 Notebook that shows dimension reduction and visualization can be found [here](./notebooks/Visualisation_PCA_TSNE.ipynb)

 ## Modelling and evaluation
 Through above visual results, it shows possibility to build a supervised machine learning classifier to predict product category.
-To this end, I use TF-IDF vectorizer and multinomial logistic regression to construct our modelling pipeline.
+To this end, I explore word level features (handled by TF-IDF vectorizer) and multinomial logistic regression classifier to construct our baseline model.
 ```python
 # build a pipeline
 pipeline = Pipeline([('vect', TfidfVectorizer(ngram_range=(1,3), stop_words='english',